chili-publish/grafx-documentation/docs/GraFx-Media/guides/upload-media/index.md

 After the upload is done, you'll see a preview of the file(s).

 Generating the preview can take a few seconds.

+## Max upload size

+The maximum size for uploading assets is set to 1GB.

+## Virus scan

+UPloaded files will be scanned for virusses.